It is often said that those who crave power are the least deserving of it, but Denon doesn’t adhere to that tenet.

 Having over the years produced home cinema amplifiers with more kick than a donkey with a drum kit, the multi-Award-winning manufacturer sated its power-hungry customers yet further when it released its 2018 range.

-The AVR-X4500H is part of that range, which already includes two Award-winners, and Denon will be hopeful that it continues the fine form - not least because, unlike its more affordable siblings, which will be replaced at some point this year, the X4500H won't be relieved from duty until 2020.
+The AVR-X4500H is part of that range, which already includes two Award-winners, and Denon will be hopeful that it continues the fine form – not least because, unlike its more affordable siblings, which have been replaced this year, the X4500H won't be relieved from duty until 2020.

 Just like the AVR-X4400H before it, the AVR-X4500H boasts 125W of amplification (into 8ohms with two channels driven) across each of its nine channels, giving you native access to Dolby Atmos and DTS:X speaker configurations up to 7.2.2 or 5.2.4, while the 11.2-channel processing means you can go right up to 7.2.4 if you're prepared to add an extra two-channel amplifier.

 Premium 32-bit AKM AK4458VN digital-to-analogue converters serve each channel, while the AVR-X4500H is also capable of decoding lossless files including ALAC, FLAC and WAV up to 24-bit/192kHz, as well as being compatible with up to 5.6MHz DSD files.

 The front of the unit is typically Denon: a pair of large dials, for source selection and volume, bookend the amp’s information screen and flap, which conceals a range of control buttons, a singular HDMI and USB connections, and a headphone output.
 But so is the rear: a glance at its dense population of connections hint at what’s going on inside to justify that price tag.

 Among the impressive specs are seven additional HDMI inputs and three out, five RCA terminals and a phono for connecting a turntable, and a pair each of optical and coaxial digital inputs.